guikka4/Module_project/Module_project.md

 First the startup.
 This took a few minutes, since the script installed and updated packages.
     vagrant up

 Secondly tested connections and salt installations.
-To exit SSH, use `exit` in the commandline.
+With `ping` I tested connections from minions to master.
+To exit SSH, I used `exit` in the commandline.
     vagrant ssh tminion1
+    ping 192.168.12.3
     sudo systemctl status salt-minion.service

     vagrant ssh tminion2
+    ping 192.168.12.3
     sudo systemctl status salt-minion.service

     vagrant ssh tmaster